 Interested in one of Arizona’s other natural wonders?
 Check out Angel’s Landing!

-If you’re planning your own trip to Page, AZ and want to see Horseshoe Bend pin this article for later!
+If you’re interested in things to do in Page, AZ and want to see Horseshoe Bend pin this article for later!